Shuttle/Shuttle.Esb.Samples/Synchronous/Shuttle.Idempotence/README.md

 						messageSender.Dispatch(transportMessage, null); // will be processed only once since message id is the same }

-					bus.Send(command); // will be processed since it has a new message id bus.Send(command); // will also be processed since it too has a new message id }
+					serviceBus.Send(command); // will be processed since it has a new message id serviceBus.Send(command); // will also be processed since it too has a new message id }
 			}
 		}